charlieanna/project/README.md

 ## NOTE
-This implementation is fork of https://github.com/XifengGuo/CapsNet-Keras , applied to IMDB texts reviews dataset.
+This implementation is fork of https://github.com/XifengGuo/CapsNet-Keras , applied to IMDB texts reviews dataset and Rotten Tomotoes dataset